(This post was originally posted in 2021, but I’ve recently updated it for 2022!)

 I know there are a ton of memes/Internet jokes about women that love fall, but fall truly has been my favorite season for as long as I can remember.
 The weather, the beautiful colors, Halloween, the food … (Though I actually DON’T drink coffee, so no PSL over here.
 Gasp!)
-I thought it would be fun to make a Fall Bucket List with some ideas to get you excited about the season.
-Scroll to the bottom of this post for the free printable!
+To help you make the most of the season, I’ve put together a giant list of activities to do over the next month or so.
+And if you like to have something visual to remind you to get out and have fun, scroll to the bottom of this post for the free printable!
 You can probably check off any of these bucket list items wherever you live, but I’m including some info for places by me in the Bucks County, PA area.
 I will likely continue to add to this list throughout the season, so you might want to bookmark this page to check back for more.

 Go Apple Picking

 I already wrote a whole Guide to Apple Picking on the blog, so go check that post for a list of places to go, apple picking tips, etc.

 Do your kids love Spookley as much as we do?!
 Well, even if you just want a regular round pumpkin, you’ll probably visit a pumpkin patch this fall.
 Last year, I wrote a big Guide to Pumpkin Picking for The Philadelphia Inquirer, which gives all the details and Insider Tips for 24 places in the Philadelphia area (Bucks, Montco, Chester … even out to Lancaster.)
 You can read that at THIS LINK, AND I’m currently waiting for my 2022 version to be published with the Inquirer.
 But here’s an abbreviated version with some favorite local spots.